sjelfull/Olark/README.md

 ## Configuring Olark

-Add your tracking code to the plugin settings.
-You can get it when entering the inbox for the first time, or from [Settings -> Website Settings -> (select your site) -> Setup instructions](https://app.olark.im/settings/websites/)
+Add your Site ID in the plugin settings.
+You can get it from the [site install instructions](https://www.olark.com/install)

 ## Using Olark